configcat/docs/website/docs/advanced/team-management/team-management-basics.md

 *Team members* are your friends, colleagues, and clients who work on the same *Product*.
 You can invite as many of them to your *Product* as many you want.

+The following guide provides an overview of how to manage your team in ConfigCat.

 ### Invite others to collaborate

 1. Click the `Invite Team Members` button on the sidebar.